bbhart/writing/covid19-journal.md

 * Link: [COVID-19 Direct](https://covid-19.direct/US).
 One of the best trackers I've come across so far.
 Includes additional data like hospital/bed/ICU capacity.
 * Link: [Johns Hopkins CSSE Tracker](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
 Dashboard style tracker.

+## Mar 25, 2020

+My wife's parents drove **direct** from west central Florida to central Nova Scotia on Sunday-into-Monday, getting ahead of the looming coronavirus disaster set to hit Florida (plus wanting to stay ahead of a major snowstorm).
+Then I read this article today: [Escape from Florida: My 2,400-km drive back to the sanity of Canada](https://www.macleans.ca/society/life/escape-from-florida-my-2400-km-drive-back-to-the-sanity-of-canada/).
+Her folks will be in self-quarantine for the next 14 days, and their neighbors (excuse me, *neighbours*) have kindly offered to fetch and drop groceries for them.
+My parents and my brother and his family are still isolating at their places in eastern Tennessee.
+Speaking of my parents, I did ask them if they'd be willing to forgo quarantine and risk death in order to create shareholder value, but they passed on that idea.

+Let's do some learning:

+1. [The Atlantic: How the Pandemic Will End](https://www.theatlantic.com/health/archive/2020/03/how-will-coronavirus-end/608719/).
+It's full of links to other sources that you can explore further, too.
+Even if you skip the other links below, I recommend reading this one.

+1. [Medium: This Is How Your Immune System Reacts to Coronavirus.
+And what it means for treatment](https://elemental.medium.com/this-is-how-your-immune-system-reacts-to-coronavirus-cbf5271e530e).
+One of the concerning aspects of COVID-19 is the stories of it taking out perfectly healthy people in their 30's and 40's -- even 20's -- [Chris Traeger](https://en.wikipedia.org/wiki/Chris_Traeger) types, no prior illnesses, dead within days... while others report they felt kind of down for a day or two (or weren't even symptomatic!) and then were fine. *That* uncertainty causes me a fair bit of distress.

+1. [Hackaday: Ventilators 101: What they do and how they work](https://hackaday.com/2020/03/25/ventilators-101-what-they-do-and-how-they-work/).
+Bonus: I learned some stuff about the CPAP machine I've been using for 11 months now.

+Some links:

+* [The Hill: Critics hit Florida governor over lack of 'sweeping' coronavirus response](https://thehill.com/homenews/state-watch/489562-critics-lash-out-at-florida-governor-over-lack-of-sweeping-coronavirus).
+Florida's demographics make it a ticking time bomb.

+* [NBC News: Louisiana pastor defies coronavirus order, draws over 1,000 people to services](https://www.nbcnews.com/news/us-news/louisiana-pastor-defies-coronavirus-order-draws-over-1-000-people-n1168501).
+"The virus, we believe, is politically motivated."
+I wouldn't know how to help these people.

+* [Jackson Free Press: Governor Orders Limited Gatherings, Declares Most Businesses 'Essential,' Supersedes Local Safety Efforts](https://www.jacksonfreepress.com/news/2020/mar/24/gov-tate-reeves-orders-limited-gatherings-today-ex/). tl;dr a number of municipalities were unhappy that the governor of Mississippi, Tate Reeves, wasn't doing shit, so they enacted their own restrictions.
+This appears to supercede those restrictions.
+You probably weren't planning a vacation to Mississippi *anyway* but if you were... you might hold off.

 ## Mar 24, 2020

 It wasn't a good day overall.
 Lots of negative thoughts and despair.
 The person I was mentioning yesterday tested *negative* for COVID-19 but then I learned later in the day someone in my extended family tested positive (but is doing OK for the moment, thankfully).
 Being home-bound since March 5 and fairly anxious **the whole time** is having a physical impact on me.
 I have low-grade headache and tremors for a good portion of the day, and I'm more prone to mood swings.
 I'm prescribing myself longer and more frequent walks to try to cope.